I hate saying there is a typical gout sufferer.

 I’ll tell you why you should worry.

 Those white blood cells that sacrifice themselves to fight uric acid crystals are not always the ones destined to become immune system soldiers.
 Other cells are destined to repair and renew bones, cartilage, and tendons.
 These cells are also sacrificed in the fight, resulting in all sorts of joint damage.
-For a quick overview, see some of the articles related to uric acid crystals and tendons.
+For a quick overview, search for uric acid crystals and tendons using the search box near the top of each page.
 Hey, Mr Sporty Gout Sufferer, you’re supposed to look after your tendons, not let them get weakened by gout!

 Now, I’m sorry for having a rant.
 I hid my head in the sand for many years.
 At one point, I became a joke in the gout forum.
 Ready to push the joys of allopurinol, but not prepared to take the plunge.
 I do understand how hard it is to accept lifelong daily health intervention.
 All I ask is that you understand that by denying yourself treatment, you are accepting lifelong daily joint damage.
 You’re a young, fit, sporty person, so it will take many years to be crippled.
 Do you really want to give your older self that pain?